Why Do Cats Act Like Their Food Bowl Is Empty? Is This Normal?

 “They can get stressed or anxious when they are worried about their next meal,” Johnson adds.
 And, yes, that can happen even before they finish the bowl of food in front of them!

-Another reason your cat could be meowing at a full bowl is something called “whisker fatigue,” or the overstimulation of their whiskers’ sensory system because they are rubbing on the side of the bowl, says Dr. Sarah Wooten, DVM, CVJ.
+Another reason your cat could be meowing at a full bowl is something called “whisker fatigue,” or the overstimulation of their whiskers’ sensory system because they are rubbing on the side of the bowl, says Sarah Wooten, DVM, CVJ.
 That whisker stress can be a source of anxiety and makes them not want to eat the rest of their food.
 This can happen with their water bowl, too.

 “It’s the reason why the internet jokes about cats eating the center of their kibble piles and then won’t eat the food on the sides, yet they beg for more,” she says.

 Sorry to say this, but you may have taught them to do it—by accident of course.
-This cat behavior is “likely because their human has reinforced meowing at the food bowl,” Johnson says
+This cat behavior is “likely because their human has reinforced meowing at the food bowl,” Johnson says.

-OK but how exactly?
+OK, but how exactly?

 While you’re probably not giving your four-legged friend treats and singing their praises every time they scream their little head off, Johnson says you could be inadvertently rewarding this behavior simply by talking back to them: “Vocalization gets human attention.”